FinnONeill/3rdYearProject/functional_spec/Functional Specification.md

 ### Business Context

 The aim for this project is to provide an alternative option for current POS services with something that is tailored to the needs of your business allowing for a more efficent and productive service which in turn should increase sales.

+The app will also have great scope for analyitcs and will allow the owner to determine where the inefficiencies lie in their business.

 ### Glossary